 Electronic Structure Theory for Electronic Excitation and Dynamics: Materials and Condensed Phase Systems

-The overarching theme in our research is to develop a predictive understanding of electronic excitation and dynamics phenomena that arise from the interplay among the electrons and atoms, especially in condensed phases and other extended systems.
-We are particularly interested in the development and application of computational methods based on first-principles electronic structure theory for obtaining new understanding at the molecular level.
-Our research program is highly interdisciplinary with significant elements of chemistry, condensed matter physics, and materials science, with some aspects of applied mathematics and computer science.
+The overarching theme of our research is to develop a predictive understanding of electronic excitation and dynamical phenomena that emerge from the complex interplay between electrons and atomic nuclei, particularly in condensed phases and other extended systems.
+We focus on the development and application of computational methods grounded in first-principles electronic structure theory to gain new molecular-level insights into these processes.
+Our research program is inherently interdisciplinary, integrating concepts and techniques from chemistry, condensed matter physics, and materials science, and drawing upon applied mathematics and computer science for methodological and computational advances.

 Current Research Areas

-We are interested in advancing computational methods based on first-principles electronic structure theory, particularly in the context of large-scale massively-parallel computing, in order to explore new frontiers in condensed matter sciences.
-In recent years, we have mostly focused our development efforts on real-time time-dependent density functional theory (RT-TDDFT) for investigating the nonequilibrium dynamics of electrons in extended systems.
-This effort is also coupled with the nuclear-electronic orbital (NEO) method development such that the coupled quantum dynamics of protons and electrons can be investigated in heterogeneous environments.
-Another key effort is the development of all-electron numeric atom-centered orbitals approach to first-principles Green's function theory, like GW and Bethe-Salpeter equation (BSE) methods, for studying electronic excitation properties.
+We aim to advance computational methodologies based on first-principles electronic structure theory, with a particular emphasis on large-scale, massively parallel computing, to explore new frontiers in condensed matter science.
+In recent years, our development efforts have focused primarily on real-time time-dependent density functional theory (RT-TDDFT) for investigating nonequilibrium electron dynamics in extended systems.
+This work is also closely integrated with our development of the nuclear–electronic orbital (NEO) method, enabling the study of coupled quantum dynamics of protons and electrons in heterogeneous environments.
+Another major direction of our research is the development of all-electron, numeric atom-centered orbital approaches to first-principles Green’s function theories—such as the GW approximation and Bethe–Salpeter equation (BSE) methods—for probing electronic excitation properties of extended systems.

 Read recent publications in this area: